tennisvish/CancerGameTheory/README.md

 # Spatial Evolutionary Game Theory of Tumor-Immune Interactions
 This repository contains Python code to simulate and visualize the Hawk-Dove game model of tumor-immune interactions described in the paper:
-**"Spatial Evolutionary Game Theory of Tumor-immune Interactions Predicts Heterogeneity and Therapy Resistance"**
+**"Spatial Evolutionary Game Theory of Tumor-immune Interactions Reveals Heterogeneity and Therapy Resistance Dynamics"**

 # Contents
 TumorGameTheory.ipynb